jiaweit2/msa-middleware/README.md

 ## Customization
 All custom files are expected to be Python files.
+Details may be found in this [wiki](https://github.com/jiaweit2/msa-middleware/wiki/Customization).
+You may skip this section if you just want to run the default demo.
 Users may edit the following files to customize:
 - Edit `middleware/custom/global-conf.json` to config the nodes information in the correct format.
 An example is given in that file.
 - Write your own query in `application/data/query`.
 - Write your own annotators/sensors under `middleware/custom/`.
 - Write your own commander method in `application/commander-template.py` for running (streaming) query only, static query already implemented.

-Details may be found in this [wiki](https://github.com/jiaweit2/msa-middleware/wiki/Customization).
-You may skip this section if you want to run the default demo.

 ## Run a Node
 ```